getCUJO/QoOID/draft-ietf-ippm-qoo.md

 At its core, the QoO framework requires a latency distribution.
-However, for complete QoO assessment, packet loss measurements and throughput estimates are also needed, as described in the section on "Describing Network Performance Requirements" below.
+However, for complete QoO assessment, packet loss measurements and throughput estimates are also needed, as described in {{describing_requirements}}.
 When measurements are taken during periods of network load, the result naturally includes latency under load.
 In scenarios such as passive monitoring of production traffic, capturing artificially loaded conditions may not always be feasible, whereas passively